Kharqamar incident: PTM claim

-Mohsin Dawar said that the May 26 gathering at Kharqamar was originally held to protest against alleged human rights abuses in the area by the military one day earlier, but the military was trying to block them from doing the demonstration.
-He said, “they beat up a woman and picked up some other people yesterday [May 25].
+Mohsin Dawar claimed that the 26 May gathering at Kharqamar was originally held to protest against alleged human rights abuses in the area by military forces one day earlier, but paramilitary forces were allegedly trying to block them from doing the demonstration.
+He claimed that, “they beat up a woman and picked up some other people yesterday [May 25].
 We were going to protest that incident when they opened fire on us.”
 Dawar said that "as the only elected representative of the region that includes the village, I felt obligated to reach out to my constituents, support their protest, and help their voices be heard.
 With this in mind, on May 26, I visited the village with another member of the national assembly, Ali Wazir, who is also part of PTM."
 When the PTM activists reached the check post, the military refused to let them pass.
-As the unarmed protesters chanted slogans and finally passed the checkpost, the military directly opened fire on them.
+As the allegedly unarmed protesters chanted slogans and finally passed the checkpost, the military directly opened fire on them.

 Dawar told Al Jazeera: "At the village, we [Mohsin Dawar and Ali Wazir] were welcomed by a jubilant crowd of around 200 to 300 people.
 They garlanded us and together we started walking towards the sit-in area.
 However, the soldiers at the checkpoint refused to allow us to join the protesters.
 Tempers were raised, but I did my best to reason with the soldiers and convince them to let us through.
 But as soon as we went past the check post, I heard gunshots.
 Initially, I thought the soldiers manning the checkpoint were firing warning shots in the air.
 But the sounds of occasional gun shots suddenly turned into the staccato of automatic fire, and villagers around me started to fall.
 Someone pushed me to the ground and I was dragged into a ravine.
 When I looked back, I saw blood-soaked bodies lying motionless on the ground and heard the cries for help of the injured.
-Later we learned that 15 people were killed and more than 40 were injured as a result of the unprovoked attack.
+Later we learned that 15 people were killed and more than 40 were injured as a result of the unprovoked attack" he claimed.

-"Wazir and eight others were arrested on the spot, but I [Mohsin Dawar] managed to escape the scene, with the help of other survivors.
+He continued that "Wazir and eight others were arrested on the spot, but I [Mohsin Dawar] managed to escape the scene, with the help of other survivors.
 For the next three days, we walked through the villages of Daigan, Mohammad Khel, and Hamzoni to get to my village, Darpa Khel, near Miranshah, which is approximately 30km from the site of the massacre.
 Throughout our journey, we staged several protests to inform the public about the massacre and demand accountability.
 When we reached Darpa Khel, we started another sit-in.
 The military, meanwhile, imposed a curfew on the village of Doga Macha Mada Khel that lasted for eight days, and also surrounded my village.
 I eventually chose to surrender to the authorities in the town of Bannu because I was scared for the lives of the people in my village."